 The first thing you need to do is assume the proper cycling position - something that can only be done when your bike fits your body.
 You should be able to reach out to the handlebars comfortably (not awkwardly) even while slightly bent forward.

-You should be able to bend forward with your back loose and limber while cycling, and this is only possible if the seat is steadily fixed and perfectly matches your height.
+You should be able to bend forward with your back lose and limber while cycling, and this is only possible if the seat is steadily fixed and perfectly matches your height.
 You can get all this done by visiting your bike shop and having them adjust the bike to your physique.

-The last thing you can do to prevent pain is always, always stretch prior to cycling.
+The last thing you can do to prevent pain is always, always stretch before cycling.
 This primes the muscles and gets the blood flowing, all of which minimizes the risk that small injuries will occur inside the muscle groups.
 You would be surprised at how a little stretching can go a long way to preventing pain in the long run!

 Products for Cycling Shoulder Pain Treatment